jQwitt/flutter-color-picker/README.md

 Run `flutter doctor` to ensure setup is complete.

-Once an emulation is (bottom right of VS Code) configured, click `Run & Debug`
+Once an emulatior (bottom right of VS Code) is configured, click `Run & Debug`

 ### Resources